cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 Each setting is described in detail in the following sections.

 ### Setting Security On / Off
-The first setting in the "security" path is
+The first setting in the "security" path is:

+{% highlight yaml %}
 enabled: false
+{% endhighlight %}

 In order to activate the security framework set "enabled" to "true"; Otherwise, all other security configuration will be ignored.